Ogechi247/Mobile-App-Clone/README.md

  * BottomDesign Composable: A bottom row with a text field, emoji, attach, and camera icons.
 Users can type and send text messages.
    * Text Field: Lets users type messages with an optional placeholder text.
 The keyboard type is set to "Text," and it supports multi-line input.
    * Send Button: A floating action button at the bottom-right that sends the typed message when clicked.
+ * ChatListItem Composable: Displays the list of chat messages in a two-column layout.
+Each message alternates between left (incoming) and right (outgoing) alignment.
+   * Message Layout: Messages are shown in rounded corners with timestamps.
+   * Time Formatting: Each message is timestamped using a 12-hour clock (e.g., hh:mm a).